Best Puzzle Platformers 2025

 Aside from its bleak post-apocalyptic setting, Lone Sails is a relaxing experience with satisfying puzzles that offer just the right amount of challenge.

-The last game we’re recommending puzzle platformer fans check out is The Pedestrian, another 2.5D indie game with a unique premise.
+The last game we’re recommending puzzle platformer fans check out is The Pedestrian, another 2.5D independent game with a distinctive premise.

 In it, you take control of the iconic pedestrian figure from street traffic signs after they’re magically brought to life and start exploring our world.